Exact critical-temperature bounds for two-dimensional Ising models: Numerical confirmation

-\textit{Numerical confirmation}---We confirm the validity of the exact bound (\ref{intro3}) for all $k$-uniform lattices with $k\leq 3$ and their dual (``d'') lattices.
+We confirm the validity of the exact bound (\ref{intro3}) for all $k$-uniform lattices with $k\leq 3$ and their dual (``d'') lattices.
 A $k$-uniform lattice is a periodic 2D tessellation that uses regular polygons such that there are $k$ distinct types of vertices \cite{GalebachWebpage,Sanchez1,Sanchez2,SanchezWebpage,GomJau-Hogg}.
-The eleven Archimedean lattices correspond to $k=1$ \cite{Grunbaum2016-rs,1fvj-91v6}, whereas there are 20 and 61 lattices for $k=2$ and $k=3$, respectively.
+The eleven Archimedean lattices shown in Fig. (\ref{FigAL}) correspond to $k=1$ \cite{Grunbaum2016-rs,1fvj-91v6}, whereas there are 20 and 61 lattices for $k=2$ and $k=3$, respectively.
 All these lattices have $q_{\rm max}\leq 6$.
 To construct their dual lattices, a vertex is placed into each face of the original lattice, with edges connecting neighboring faces.
 The resulting dual lattices use $k$ types of tiles and have $q_{\rm max}^{(\rm d)}\leq 12$.
-The duals of the Archimedean lattices are called Laves lattices \cite{Grunbaum2016-rs}.
+The duals of the Archimedean lattices shown in Fig. (\ref{FigLL}) are called Laves lattices \cite{Grunbaum2016-rs}.
 The critical value $t_{\rm c}^{(\rm d)}$ of the dual lattice is obtained from the original $t_{\rm c}$ via \cite{Codello2010,IsingArch}